Final Fantasy 7 Remake Intergrade: Everything you need to know

 What is Intergrade?

 Intergrade is made up of two parts.
 First, it's a visually-improved version of Final Fantasy 7 Remake (more on those improvements below).
-The second part of the package is EPISODE INTERmission (freaky capitalization courtesy of Square Enix, not me), DLC content that stars Yuffie Kisaragi, a fan-favorite character from the original game.
+The second part of the package is EPISODE INTERmission (freaky capitalization courtesy of Square Enix, as usual), DLC content that stars Yuffie Kisaragi, a fan-favorite character from the original game.
 This DLC is exclusive to the PS5.

 Last year's Final Fantasy 7 Remake didn't entirely remake the PlayStation 1 classic, but rather remade the first section of the game.
 Remake ends as Cloud Strife and the gang leave Midgar, which is before they meet Yuffie.
 As such, the materia thief was not featured in last year's game -- which is why fans are excited to see her again.